 Barrier Functions of Innate Immunity

 Few microorganisms can penetrate body surfaces.
-These surfaces have an epithelial cell layer as their barrier, which is present in the skin, airways, gastrointestinal (GI) tract, and genitourinary tract.
-The ...
+These surfaces have an epithelial cell layer as their barrier, which is present in the skin, airways, gastrointestinal (GI) tract, ...